pchenatwork/Dining-Philosophers/README.md

 # Dining-Philosophers
 Classic Dining Philosophers

+Point of Interest:
-1. IOutputter for multiple output form, for now ConsoleOutputter was implemented for ConsoleApp
+1. IOutputter for multiple output form, implemented both ConsoleOutputter and Controller\EnumerableStringOutputter
+2. AbstractOutput implemented lock for one thread one writeline at any time.
 2. PhilisopherFactory : FactoryBase<PhilosopherFactory> Singleton generic factory pattern